Getting Started with Smart PDF Viewer using Gemini AI Service

 1. Add Smart PDF Viewer to your Blazor pages

-Step 1: Create a Gemini AI Service
+Step 1: Create a Custom AI Service

-1. Create a new class file named GeminiService.cs in your project
+1. Create a new file named MyCustomService.cs.

 2. Add the following implementation: